 Another on-going theme of my research is to exchange-traded products with derivative-type characteristics.
 I have developed high-frequency pricing and hedging models that are patented and now used by market makers on the New York Stock Exchange.
 I am concerned by the volume now being traded on VXX — and especially on leveraged volatility exchange-traded products — because the banks that have issued them are set to make huge losses from early redemptions, when the S&P 500 eventually reverts to the level that it should be, in the absence of all the quantitative easing since the banking crisis.

+I have worked on statistical and implied volatility models for many years, with financial applications to risk management, hedging options or hedging with futures and distribution forecasting.
+More recently I’ve been working on higher moments, in GARCH models, new statistical distributions, and inferring long-term realised skewness and kurtosis from daily data.
 Trading strategies for hedge funds has been another long-standing interest.
-I consult quite often in this area and some of the models that I have designed have formed the basis of popular strategies in the long-short equity category, for instance:
+I consult quite often in this area and some of the models that I have designed have formed the basis of popular strategies in the long-short equity category.